faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

     Almost since the beginning of the Church, the Book of Mormon translation process, especially with regards to use of the seer stone, seems like it could have been presented with greater transparency or accuracy.
 Consider candidates [in this presentation by japanesepiano](https://www.docdroid.net/C32AVOh/deliberate-deception-related-to-the-seer-stone-pdf), many of which occurred relatively recently.

+## Were they "hiding" things?

+I am hesitant to label these instances "hiding." *Hiding* can be seen as implying motivation and/or dishonesty.
+I would rather concede that barring direct evidence to the contrary, LDS leadership probably genuinely view their own actions as honest and honorable.
+Motivations that fall outside of intentional dishonesty and intentional obfuscation for its own sake are these:[^motivations_overlap]

+1. An honest mistake
+2. Benign ignorance
+3. Some level of willful ignorance, but motivated by a focus on administrative duties
+3. Viewed as appropriate for their calling as a representative of the Church and its interests
+4. Necessary steps to protect the innocent or those immature in the faith
+5. Defending the faith from those who would undermine it
+6. Refusing to "cast pearls before swine"
+7. Following scriptural admonitions to be cautious in sharing sacred material

+An inspection of the first and second-hand accounts which imply motivation suggest that in each case one or more of the enumerated motivations were a factor.
+And, in general, leaders who were least transparent seemed to view the institution and its truth-claims as under threat from forces set on undermining and perhaps destroying them.
+Unless structural safeguards are in place, most institutions tend to sacrifice transparency in proportion to perceived existential threats.[^sacrificing_transparency]

+Generosity towards the motivation of LDS leadership should probably be balanced with an appreciation of the potential harms of limiting transparency where it is due.
+Individuals cannot act with a full measure of agency unless the facts of a given matter are accessible to them.
+When leaders or institutions are transparent with the relevant data, then that allows others to fully exercise their agency.
+When leaders or institutions fail to make relevant information accessible (whatever their reasons, even if noble) then this can hinder individuals in exercising their agency for self-determination[^self_determination] and in selecting the best model among competing models.[^models]

+Finally, although I do not enumerate them in this document, I acknowledge that the Church has dramatically increased its transparency during the last two decades in many ways (e.g., the Joseph Smith Papers project).

 ## Remaining questions

 What responsibility does the organization have for presenting or publicizing unsavory, potentially damaging, or uncomfortable information to its members?
 It seems fair to point out that the Church holds its members to exacting standards of honesty and transparency.
 For instance, the [Ensign in 1994 taught](https://www.churchofjesuschrist.org/study/ensign/1994/10/thou-shalt-not-bear-false-witness?lang=eng):